tox-dev/tox/docs/reference/config.rst

     :version_added: 4.0
     :default: <package_env>-<python-flavor-lowercase><python-version-no-dot>

-    If :ref:`package` is set to ``wheel`` this will be the tox Python environment in which the wheel will be built.
+    If :ref:`package` is set to ``wheel`` or ``sdist-wheel`` this will be the tox Python environment in which the wheel will be built.
+For ``sdist-wheel``, the sdist is first built in the :ref:`package_env` environment, then the wheel is built from the extracted sdist in this environment.
 The value is generated to be unique per Python flavor and version, and prefixed with :ref:`package_env` value.
     This is to ensure the target interpreter and the generated wheel will be compatible.
 If you have a wheel that can be reused across multiple Python versions set this value to the same across them (to avoid building a new wheel for each one of them).